microsoft/satellite-imagery-labeling-tool/README.md

 - [Labeler](https://microsoft.github.io/satellite-imagery-labeling-tool/src/labeler.html) - Loads a task file for an labeling project (annotation).
 For more details, see the [Labeler documentation](docs/Labeler.md).
   - Automatically caches data in local browser storage (does not leave your machine) to help prevent data lose from accidental browser refresh or closer.
 Makes it easy to come back later and continue where you left off.
 Supports multiple labeling projects by seperating the data by the projects task name.
 [Learn more](docs/Labeler.md#auto-save-feature).
   - Import existing data from local geospatial files.
 Supports: GeoJSON, GeoJSONL, KML, KMZ, GeoRSS, GPX, GML, CSV (comma, tab, or pipe delimited).
-  - Easily import existing data from Open Street Maps via the [Overpass turbo API](https://overpass-turbo.eu).
+  - Easily import existing data from Open Street Maps via the [Overpass turbo API](https://overpass-turbo.eu) or a custom data service.
 Avoids loading in any data for areas that already have drawn features.
 - [Project viewer](https://microsoft.github.io/satellite-imagery-labeling-tool/src/projectViewer.html) - View and merge the results from the project.
 See stats and easily identify which areas have little to no labels.
 For more details, see the [Project viewer documentation](docs/Project-viewer.md).

 Also see the [Documentation](docs/README.md) and the [Spatial imagery ML Jupyter notebook example](example/training-example.ipynb).